-Sea Harvest has been working closely with the Department for many years.
-Since 2012, six social workers have been permanently based at the Sea Harvest Social Development Office and five satellite offices have opened in the area, further extending the reach of the social workers.
-An on-site clinic on the company’s premises, family enrichment programmes and substance abuse support group, among others, form part of our Employee Wellness Programme.
+Since 2012, six social workers have been permanently based at the Sea Harvest Social Development Office on Saldanha’s Main Road.
+Five satellite offices have since opened in the area, further extending the reach of the social workers.
+An on-site clinic on the company’s premises, together with family enrichment programmes and substance abuse support groups, among others, form part of the company’s efforts to promote employee wellness.
 Between 2013 and 2016, more than 1,500 members of the community received assistance at our Social Development Office.

 The Sea Harvest Kids for Kids initiative entails the donation of a portion of the profits made from the sales of selected Sea Harvest kids products to the Red Cross Children’s Hospital Trust.
-Between November 2010 and February 2016, Sea Harvest raised over R1.8 million in aid of the Children’s Hospital Trust, the fund-raising arm of the Red Cross War Memorial Children’s Hospital.
+Between November 2010 and February 2016, Sea Harvest raised almost R2 million in aid of the Children’s Hospital Trust, the fund-raising arm of the Red Cross War Memorial Children’s Hospital.
 The funds have been given towards an upgraded intensive care unit at the hospital.

 Twenty-four schools with historically disadvantaged students, as well as a number of local sports clubs, receive our help in the form of sports equipment, uniforms and financial aid.
 Sea Harvest is also a major sponsor of the South African Fish Factory Sports Tournament, which has been held annually for the last 24 years in Velddrift.